-You can also propagate Schefflera through stem cuttings in water in a similar process to that of soil medium.
+You can also propagate Schefflera through stem cuttings in water like the soil medium.

-Also, ultimately, you need to transfer the rooted stems into the soil.
+Also, you need to transfer the rooted stems into the soil.

 2. Propagation via Leaf Cuttings

 Schefflera leaves have a good root system.
-For many platelets, you can break them into short parts and root each one.
+You can break many platelets into short parts and root each one.

-The cuttings will only root from the bottom and not from top to bottom as long as they are positioned appropriately.
+The cuttings will only root from the bottom, not from top to bottom, as long as they are positioned appropriately.

 Step 1: Pick healthy and robust leaves that are best for proliferation.
-The leaves should be 4 to 6 inches in length.
+The leaves should be 4-6 inches in length.